pjhome/pjhome.github.io/event-details.md

 <div class="background">
 <br>
-<p class="title">Friday, July 19:&ensp;Welcome Picnic at the Lake</p>
+<p class="title">Friday, July 19:&ensp;Welcome Picnic & Casino Night</p>
 <p class="details">Come join us for an afternoon at the lake!
 We'll have drinks, a taco truck (come hungry!), lawn games, and some seating.
 There's a pier for launching kayaks and paddleboards and a small beach.
 We'll be hanging out at the beach park (shade & grass aplenty).
 Parking here is free and dogs are welcome.<br><br></p>
 <p class="datetime">
 <b>Where:</b> Thomas F Regan Memorial City Beach<br>
 <a href="https://goo.gl/maps/iX3Tj431Zg22">3199 Sacramento Ave, South Lake Tahoe, CA 96150</a><br>
 <b>When:</b> 2 pm - 6 pm (feel free to stop by any time!)<br><br></p>
-<p class="details"><b>Friday 9pm - 11pm: We'll be at Harrah's Casino in South Lake Tahoe to see if we can get lucky before we tie the knot!
+<p class="details"><b>Casino Night, 9pm - 11pm:</b> We'll be at Harrah's Casino in South Lake Tahoe on Friday night to see if we can get lucky before we tie the knot!
 <br><br>
 </p>